 FdA in Technical Theatre & Stage Management

-RADA’s two-year Foundation Degree in Technical Theatre and Stage Management (TTSM) offers broad, practical training in all the areas that contribute to a theatre production, with the opportunity to specialise in your second year in the area you wish to take into a long-term successful career.
+This two year course offers broad, practical training in all the areas that contribute to a theatre production, with the opportunity to specialise in your second year.

-Many Foundation Degree graduates go on to pursue successful careers in stage management, and in the varied and fascinating technical career options: lighting, sound, props, scenic art, construction, costume, technical and production management.
+Graduates pursue successful careers in stage management, and in the varied and fascinating technical career options: lighting, sound, props, scenic art, construction, video, costume, technical and production management.

-Rich and diverse in its scope and facilities, our TTSM programme combines in-depth technical instruction with a clear insight into the organisational, managerial and collective skills which form the core of successful work in theatre and other areas of the entertainment industry, for example film, radio, television, conferences, events and other commercial ventures.
+Rich and diverse in its scope and facilities, the course combines in-depth technical instruction with insight into the organisational, management and collaborative skills that form the core of successful work in theatre and other areas of the entertainment industry, for example film, radio, television, conferences, events and other commercial ventures.

 The degree covers the following areas:

 - Stage electrics and lighting design

 - Sound design and production sound engineering